-One listing for a "phone charger for Motorola RAZR, BlackBerry Curve, NOKIA 5310"
+One listing for a "phone charger for Motorola Droid, BlackBerry Bold, Samsung Galaxy"

-One listing for a "phone charger for Curve, NOK 5310, RAZR"
+One listing for a "phone charger for Bold, Galaxy, Droid"

-One listing for a "phone charger for RAZR, BlackBerry Curve, NOK 5310"
+One listing for a "phone charger for Droid, BlackBerry Bold, Galaxy"

 More than one listing for items that aren't significantly different or don't satisfy a different buyer need.
-For example, one listing of a quantity of seven #10 size envelopes and one listing of a quantity of eight of the same #10 size envelopes.
-In this case, the items should be listed in one a multi-quantity fixed price listing allowing the buyers to select how many they want to purchase.
+For example, one listing for a quantity of seven #10 size envelopes and one listing for a quantity of eight of the same #10 size envelopes.
+In this case, the items should be listed in one a multi-quantity fixed price listing, allowing buyers to select how many envelopes they want to purchase.